Physical fitness is crucial in the Coast Guard, ensuring personnel are ready for the demanding tasks they face.

 Push-ups and sit-ups can be practiced regularly to build upper body and core strength.
 Including exercises such as planks, burpees, and weightlifting can provide additional benefits.

 Swimming is another essential component, particularly for the swim circuit.
-Regular swimming practice, along with treading water exercises, can help recruits build confidence and proficiency in the water.
+Regular swimming practice, along with treading water exercises, can help Coast Guard recruits build confidence and proficiency in the water.

 Flexibility training, including stretching and yoga, can improve performance in the sit-and-reach test and help prevent injuries.